 - Uninsured/Underinsured motorist bodily injury coverage of $1,000,000; and

 - Collision coverage up to the actual value of the vehicle minus the $2,500 deductible.

 Delivery couriers have similar insurance coverage as rideshare drivers.
 Uber has recently changed some of the UIM insurance coverages.
 An Uber driver might have only $30,000 of coverage if he is injured by another uninsured driver.

 Uber Passengers Injured in a Car Accident

 If you are injured while riding in a car as an Uber or Lyft passenger, there are several things you should do.
-First, obtain the insurance information and driver license information for both the Uber driver and the other driver.
+First, obtain the insurance information and driver’s license information for both the Uber driver and the other driver.
 There may be a disagreement regarding fault, and you will want to have information for both drivers.
 Second, wait until the police arrive, so there is a public record of you as a passenger in one of the cars.
-If you are injured in the accident, let the police officer know that you are feeling pain.
 Third, seek medical attention promptly after the collision.
 Fourth, hire a personal injury attorney to represent you.
-A personal injury attorney can help you obtain medical treatment and make sure that you obtain full compensation for your pain and suffering, medical bills and lost wages.
+A personal injury attorney can help you obtain medical treatment and make sure that you obtain full compensation for your pain and suffering, medical bills, and lost wages.